 - Suppliers that have unusually high prices compared to other suppliers, this could mean they are a trading company, or trying to scam with high prices

 - Check the supplier website and ensure their addresses all match up – if they have different addresses on their website, Alibaba profile or banking details it could be a red flag

 Whilst we were talking about trading companies, I took the opportunity to ask Manuel about whether we should only use manufacturers, and whether FBA suppliers not being clear about whether they are a trading company is a red flag.
 I have already come across a few suppliers where it is not clear if they are a trading company or not, so this is something I have been asking each supplier I sent an outreach email to.

 Manuel mentioned that he does actually use trading companies himself, and sometimes finds that they are well staffed and have experienced sourcing agents who can get him the best product, so he does not mind paying an extra 20-30 cents.

 Having said that, he also agreed with Greg’s sentiments from last weeks session that you do usually get the best price from manufacturers, and it’s sometimes a faster service as you are not dealing with a “middle man”.

 From what I could gather, trading companies can be useful once you are an established seller and are making larger orders, but if you are launching for the first time, beware of higher prices and slower lead times.
-I am still going to try and find a manufacturer at this point in time!
+I am still going to use our manufacturer database to find a supplier at this point in time!